Aug. 11, 1933 - May 15, 2007

 In 1967, Falwell implemented his vision to build a Christian educational system for evangelical youth.
 He began with the establishment of Lynchburg Christian Academy, an accredited Christian day school for grades K-12 .
 In 1971, he founded Liberty University, an accredited Christian university for evangelical believers.
 In 1985 Falwell announced his goal of 50,000 students.

-Today his vision has been fulfilled, with more than 12,000 students attending classes on campus in Lynchburg, Va., and an additional 61,000 students from all 50 states and 95 countries taking courses through Liberty University Online.
+Today his vision has been fulfilled, with more than 14,500 students attending classes on campus in Lynchburg, Va., and more than 95,000 students from all 50 states and 90 countries taking courses through Liberty University Online.

 Falwell may be best known outside Lynchburg for his political activism.
 In June 1979, he organized the Moral Majority, a conservative political lobbying group that was pro-life, pro-family, pro-Israel and favored a strong national defense.
 The group chose California Governor Ronald Reagan as "their candidate" for the 1980 presidential election, registered millions of new voters and mobilized a sleeping giant — 80 million Americans committed to faith, family and Judeo-Christian values.